What is Prescriptive Analytics? A Complete Guide

 Introduction to Prescriptive Analytics

-Typically, Prescriptive Analytics is composed of Graph Analysis, Complex Event Processing, Simulation, Recommendation Engines, Heuristics, etc. These are all driven by Artificial Intelligence and Machine Learning algorithms.
+Typically, the Prescriptive approach is composed of Graph Analysis, Complex Event Processing, Simulation, Recommendation Engines, Heuristics, etc. These are all driven by Artificial Intelligence and Machine Learning algorithms.
 It is crucial to note that Prescriptive Analytics does not aim at replacing Predictive Analytics.
 Instead, it quantifies the effect of the outcome of Predictive Analytics to deduce what variables must be tweaked to achieve the desired results and how it can be done.

 Simplify ETL Using Hevo’s No-code Data Pipeline